-You should worry about your fido as pool water is safe to swim but not safe to drink.
-Even though chlorine is safe at normal levels, the pool should never be your pets’ only source of water.
+You should worry about your fido as pool water is safe to swim in but not safe to drink.
+Even though chlorine is safe at normal levels, the pool should never be your pet’s source of water.

-Pets should be prohibited from drinking from pools.
-Pool water contains other chemicals other than chlorine, such as algaecide that may be harmful to the digestive system.
+Pets should be prohibited from drinking in pools.
+Pool water contains chemicals other than chlorine, such as algaecide which may be harmful to the digestive system.

 And if your pool isn’t well maintained, algae, excessive chemicals, and other things can also cause trouble.

-What Happens When Dogs Drink Out of too much of Pool water?
+What Happens When Dogs Drink Out of Too Much Pool Water?

 Too much water can be fatal as well.
 Water intoxication occurs when there is more water that can be processed in body fluids.
 This causes extreme depletion of sodium levels, resulting in a shift in the balance of electrolytes.